gurmukhhare/gurmukhhare/README.md

 ### Hi there 👋
 My name is Gurmukh and I am an aspiring Software Engineer.
 - 🔭 I’m currently interning at the Royal Bank of Canada (RBC)
-- 🤔 Passionate about Full Stack development and utilizing my skills on innovative and impactful projects
+- 🤔 Passionate about full stack application development and utilizing my skills on innovative and impactful projects
 - 📫 How to reach me: Shoot me an email at garyhare_12@hotmail.com or connect with me on LinkedIn https://www.linkedin.com/in/gurmukhhare/

 ⚡ Currently seeking Software Engineer internship opportunities for Summer 2022 ⚡